 Solutioning: Infinite Zoom Video

-To build further dynamics into the web experience, and to provide a taste of the game's vast open world, I created an embedded infinite zoom-out video using a combination of AI tools.
+To build further dynamics into the web experience, and to provide a taste of the game's vast open world, I created an infinite zoom-out video using a combination of AI tools.

 Solutioning: User Feedback